Ortonville, Michigan: Overview

 Ortonville, a northern rural village in Oakland County, was founded in 1848 by Amos Orton, who built a dam across Kearsley Creek to furnish water power for his gristmill.
 The town was platted in 1866 and incorporated as a village in 1902.
 It is located about halfway between Pontiac and Flint.

 According to the census of 2010 the population of the village of Ortonville is 1,422.
 The population of Brandon Township is 15,175, and nearby Groveland Township is 5,476.

 Surrounding towns include Goodrich to the north, Oxford to the east, Clarkston to the south, and Holly to the west.

 Public school system

-Ortonville's primary public schools are Brandon Schools, in Brandon Township.
+Ortonville's primary public schools are the Brandon School District, in Brandon Township.
 Students are mostly Brandon, Groveland Township and Hadley Township residents with a few from surrounding areas of northern Clarkston and western Oxford.
 Brandon High School is the home of the Blackhawks.
 The athletic teams compete in the Flint Metro League.

 The schools in the district are: